The colour of a landscape

 Dalí and Figueres

 Welcome to the largest surrealist object in the world!
 The Dalí Theatre-Museum in Figueres was conceived of by Dalí himself as a complete artistic experience, and his grave is in the crypt there.
-The Dalí triangle is completed with a trip to the Catalan museums in Portlligat and Púbol.
+The Dalí triangle is rounded off with a visit to the Catalan museums of the Portlligat Museum House and the Gala-Dalí Castle in Púbol.
 Dalí himself stated, “In this privileged place the real and the sublime almost meet.
 My mystical paradise starts on the plains of the Empordà, surrounded by the Les Alberes hills, and reaches plenitude in Cadaqués Bay.
 The landscape is my ongoing inspiration.”

 Goya and Madrid